craniumcadoo/CS-355-Final-Presentation/ProjectPlan.md

 ### 1.0 Introduction

-The product in development is an Web Application called Weekly Planner, designed to enable the user to maintain any number of ingredients for the meal plan to keep track of the items they may need.
-In today's mobile-centric world, we hope to provide the user with a more practical way to maintain meal plans in a clean, simple web app that they can access from their mobile device instead of worrying about the hassle of written lists.
+The product in development is a Web Application called GorceryBuddy, designed to enable the user to maintain any number of ingredients for the meal plan to keep track of the items they may need.
+In today's mobile-centric world, we hope to provide the user with a more practical way to maintain meal plans in a clean, simple web app that they can access from their mobile device instead (as well as PC) from worrying about the hassle of written lists.

 ---